 Guiding Principles

-To facilitate the development of Load Shift product proposals, the Working Group developed a comprehensive Evaluation Framework to ensure product proposals reflect California’s priorities for the electricity system.
-In developing the Evaluation Framework, the Working Group relied on the Commission’s Decision 16-09-056 for guidance.
+To facilitate the development of Load Shift product proposals, the LSWG developed a comprehensive Evaluation Framework to ensure product proposals reflect California’s priorities for the electricity system.
+In developing the Evaluation Framework, the LSWG relied on the Commission’s Decision 16-09-056 for guidance.
 This Decision provides the following goal and principles for demand response:

 Goal: